Tom Boonen: Motorsport career

 In June 2017, Boonen was awarded his motor racing licence after passing the required tests.
 The following month he made his car racing debut in the Volkswagen Beetle-based Fun Cup, competing in the 25 Hours of the VW Fun Cup at the Circuit de Spa-Francorchamps: he and team-mates Anthony Kumpen, Bert Longin and Ruben Van Gucht finished in 29th place out of 118 starters, 15 laps down on the winning team of Cédric Bollen, Fred Caprasse, Guillaume Mondron and Fred Bouvy.

 Boonen made his full season racing debut in 2018, competing in the NASCAR Whelen Euro Series for Braxx Racing in the Elite 2 class.
 Boonen scored a Top-10 finish in the second race of the season at Valencia.
 He scored another Top-10 finish in the final race of the season at Zolder and finished 13th in the standings with two Top-10 finishes throughout the year.

 For the 2019 season, he drove for Deldiche Racing in the Belcar championship.
 He escaped major injuries during a crash at Assen that year after he collided with Kenneth Heyer at high speed.
-Heyer's car was launched into the air and landed on top of Boonen's Norma M20FC, narrowly missing Boonen's head by centimeters.
+Heyer's car was launched into the air and landed on top of Boonen's Norma M20-FC, narrowly missing Boonen's head by centimeters.
 In addition to his Belcar campaign, he also initially signed a deal to compete part-time in the NASCAR Whelen Euro Series with PK Carsport but the deal never materialized.

 Boonen won the Group CN division of the 2019 GT & Prototype Challenge in a Norma M20 FC and again in 2021.

 Personal life

 Boonen used to live in Balen, in the Flemish Region of Belgium until moving to Monaco in late 2005.
 He stayed there a few years until deciding to move back to Belgium in early 2012.
 In 2015, his longtime girlfriend Lore gave birth to twin girls.
 He tweeted the news saying: "Our family has been extended with two little princesses.
 Valentine and Jacqueline both weigh 2.4 kg.
 The babies and mom are doing fine".

 In 2016, Boonen paid back several million euros to the Belgian tax authorities for failing to declare his income while being a legal resident of Monaco.
 The investigators argued that Boonen spent most of his time in Belgium and was therefore required to pay taxes in accordance with Belgian tax law.

+Prior to his relationship with Lore, Boonen was in a relationship with Sophie van Vliet, daughter of the Amstel Gold Race Director Leo van Vliet.
+The relationship was notable owing to the fact Boonen was 27 years of age and Sophie was 16 at the time.